scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 }
 {{< /highlight >}}

-Now, make the effect dependant on the search state rather than the fluctuant query state that changes with every key stroke in the input field.
+Now, make the effect dependant on the search state rather than the fluctuating query state that changes with every key stroke in the input field.
 Once the user clicks the button, the new search state is set and should trigger the effect hook kinda manually.

 {{< highlight javascript "hl_lines=6 11 18" >}}
 ...